 Updated by Matt Gold over 12 years ago

 Shawn M submitted a reminder on UserVoice about this issue.
 Personally, I'm not sure what I think of this.
 Who should have the power to merge threads?
 Might there be other options besides merging?
 And what is the real issue here?
 It seems to me that the issue is search/findability, rather than merging; I'm not sure that merging, as a solution, will really help fix the problem diagnosed (people starting new threads because they haven't read/can't find old ones).
 Thoughts?

-#5 Updated by Shawn M over 7 years ago
+Updated by Shawn M about 12 years ago

 Hi Matt, et al. Thanks for replying to my suggestion.
 We don't have a particularly busy forum, but I'm discovering our users are more prone to create new posts when they really mean to reply to existing ones.
 This is despite us hosting a workshop on how to use the forum when they first joined and posting a gentle reminder when new posts were created.
 Just today, a new post was created that was entitled, " Reply to Person X" in direct response to an original post.
 To date, out of my group's 23 forum topics, 13 of them are duplicate posts.
 My group is comprised of approx. 50 faculty members who probably have had little to no prior exposure to forums, aside from those who use the Discussion Board in Blackboard.

 Merging would just be a simple way of tidying up a bit and would remind users of the presence of an existing thread for that given topic.
 As for privileges, I think anyone who can delete posts should be able to merge them (admin/mods).